 Brakes

-Let’s take a look at the brakes now.
-Their functionality and reliability is critical on all bikes, but especially on MTBs.
+Let’s examine the brakes now.
+Their functionality and reliability are critical on all bikes, but especially on MTBs.

 Design, Feel, and Reliability

-Experienced mountain bikers told me that they feel Shimano maintains groupsets high-quality across the board, while the cheaper SRAM groupsets tend to wear out over time.
+Experienced mountain bikers told me that Shimano maintains high-quality groupsets across the board, while the cheaper SRAM groupsets tend to wear out over time.
 The brake levers then have an annoying amount of play.

 The brakes also vary in feel.
 Shimano brake levers feel more responsive.
 This is thanks to Servowave technology.
 Shimano explains it as follows: